FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 [Lab prep](prep.md) is extra long this week!
 Make sure you read it over in time to prepare for lab on Thursday.

-### Get your kit
-If you are remote but in the US, let the teaching team know you need the parts mailed.

-If you are in New York, you can come to the campus and pick up your parts.
-If you have not picked up your parts by Thursday lab you should come to Tata 351.

 ### Set up your Lab 2